horovod/horovod/docs/conda.rst

 ---------------------------------

 The :code:`requirements.txt` file is where all of the :code:`pip` dependencies, including Horovod itself, are listed for installation.
-In addition to Horovod I typically will also use :code:`pip` to install JupyterLab extensions to enable GPU and CPU resource monitoring via `jupyterlab-nvdashboard`_ and Tensorboard support via `jupyter-tensorboard`_. ::
+In addition to Horovod we typically will also use :code:`pip` to install JupyterLab extensions to enable GPU and CPU resource monitoring via `jupyterlab-nvdashboard`_ and Tensorboard support via `jupyter-tensorboard`_. ::